delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 # Linked Lists

-Elements are arranged in a linear order.
+Linked Lists are a linear collection of data elements except the linear order is not defined by their physical placement in memory but instead each data node points to the next.

 The order is determined by a pointer (rather than array indices) Each element (node) has a data field and one or two pointers linking to the next or previous elements in the list